HexHive/OSTEP-slides/12-scheduling.md

 If a task never gives up control (`yield()`), exits, or performs I/O then it could run forever and the OS could not gain control.

+. . .

 The OS therefore sets a timer before scheduling a process.
-If the timer is up, the hardware switches to the OS where it can decide if the process may continue.
+If the timer expires, the hardware interrupts the execution of the process and switches to the kernel.
+The kernel then decides if the process may continue.

 ---

 # What is a scheduling policy?

-We know *how* we can switch from one process to another, namely by storing its context and restoring the context of the other process.
+The context switch mechanism takes care of ***how*** the kernel switches from one process to another, namely by storing its context and restoring the context of the other process.

-The scheduling policy tells us *which* process we should run at any given time.
+The scheduling policy determines ***which*** process should run next.
-If there is only one process then the answer is easy.
+If there is only one "ready' process then the answer is easy.
 If there are more processes then the policy decides in which order processes execute.

 ![Scheduling](./figures/12-timetable.png){ width=100px }